aeon-toolkit/aeon/docs/index.md

+---
+hide-toc: true
+---

 # Welcome to the documentation for **aeon**

 <br>

 - Framework for time series tasks such as forecasting and classification.
 - Extends the scikit-learn interface, allowing for ease of use for familiar users.
+- Provides a library of time series algorithms rather than a curated selection.
 - Efficient implementation of time series algorithms using numba.
 - Interfaces with other time series packages to provide a single framework for algorithm comparison.
 - Uses a system of optional dependencies to allow easy installation of basic functionality.